shawilly/react-simple-devicons/src/docs/PUBLISH.md

 - Add an npm token as a GitHub secret if using GitHub Actions for automated publishing.
 - In the GitHub repository settings, enable **"Read & write permissions"** under **Actions** to ensure workflows run smoothly.

-Once complete, `simple-react-devicon` will be live on npm!
+Once complete, `react-simple-devicons` will be live on npm!